trycourier/courier-cli/README.md

 - `courier track` - Send an event to test your Courier Automations
 - `courier digests:flush` - Send an event to test your Courier Automations
 - `courier translations:upload` - Upload .PO files to your Courier workspace
+- `courier translations:download` - Download .PO files from your Courier workspace

 For more details, run `courier` to see a list of commands and their arguments & options.